|Region||Cinazan, Faeglor, Grashakh|

 Khazarkars believe themselves to be descended from an ancient race of supra-intelligent humanoids called the Lith-Crillion.
 Khazarkars are egotistic, vain, and belief they are the righteous, or chosen people, to rule the other uncivilized peoples of the realm.
 This elitist state of mind makes them view all other races as servants or pawns to play off on each other.
 Their plots and intrigues sometimes take years to come to fruition.
 The top strategist of the Khazarkar government are similar to elves in their long-term planning and patience.
 This is probably a result of influence and schooling that once came from the Gilraen, and to the prolongation of sentience by becoming an undead, such as a lich or a mummy lord.
 This is usually only a done by the highest members of the Pharzîmrâth.

 By landmass, the Khazarkar Empire is the largest empire on Bal-Kriav.
 The Khazarkar Empire is aggressive, militaristic, and follows the morals, code, and strict doctrine of the lawful evil alignment.
 This an imposed policy of the church and tyrannical leaders, the general populace are just like any other race of humans seeking a good life with a fair government.
 Even with this mindset, the population knows well the history of the Khazarkar Empire - one of destruction and war, starting with the First Khazarkar Empire, which destroyed a number of empires in Gulimbor and was about to wipe out the last of its peoples (c.f.
 Great Exodus) if not for the aid of the Ivory Asylum (c.f.
 Battle of Gahtrot Bay).
 This desire for global power, and subjugation of all to their rule and beliefs has led to many wars with the Orchish Empire and other empires both near and distant.
-They have faced off with their powerful neighbors to the south, the Orchish Empire, in such notable wars as the First Ugradrath War, Second Ugradrath War, Third Ugradrath War, and Dras'ee's War.
-The greatest war to-date that tests the meddle of the Khazarkar Empire's armies and severely strains her economy is the on-going Chaos War.
+They have faced off with their powerful neighbors to the south, the Orchish Empire, in such notable wars as the First Ugradrath War, Second Ugradrath War and the Third Ugradrath War.
+Their most threatening war to-date is the on-going Cinazan Front.